mashuai191/deep-learning-training-gui/README.md

 # Updates

+### DLTGUI Version 1.0.10
+- Bug Fixes (There was a problem about calculation of training steps per epoch).
+- Update tensorflow version to 2.10.1, and after 2.10 version TF don't support GPU on Windows Native.
+- Update syntax accordingly.

 ### DLTGUI Version 1.0.9
 - Bug Fixes (There was a problem about showing heatmap  for Cuda >= 10.0, fixed).